We do mortgage pre-approvals. Want one?

 Fannie Mae requires HomePath home buyers to move into their newly-acquired home within 60 days of closing and live in the home as a primary residence for at least one year.

-Fannie Mae grants exceptions to its HomePath occupancy rules on a case-by-case basis.
+Occupancy exceptions are granted on a case-by-case basis.
 Reasonable explanations for not moving in within 60 days of purchase include:

 You must use a real estate agent to present your HomePath purchase offer

-Fannie Mae is not a real estate brokerage and does not accept purchase offers from HomePath home buyers directly.
+Fannie Mae is not a real estate brokerage and does not accept purchase offers directly.
 Offers to buy Fannie Mae HomePath homes must be submitted through a property’s listing agent or via the Fannie Mae website.

-Home buyers are encouraged to hire a real estate agent different from the agent who represents Fannie Mae on the sale of its foreclosed home.
-Real estate agents cannot equally represent both parties in a transaction because a listing real estate agent’s first responsibility is to its seller.
+Home buyers are encouraged to hire a buyer’s agent different from the agent representing Fannie Mae on selling its foreclosed home.
+Real estate agents cannot equally represent both parties in a transaction because a selling real estate agent’s first responsibility is to its seller.

 Your real estate agent must use Fannie Mae’s version of the real estate sales contract

-Fannie Mae has a standardized sales contract for HomePath homes.
-The agency requires home buyers and their real estate agents to use it.
+Fannie Mae has a standardized HomePath sales contract.
+The agency requires it.
 Standardized contracts help Fannie Mae evaluate offers and accept bids for foreclosed homes quickly and efficiently, which helps keep home prices low.

 You must be pre-approved for your mortgage before making a financed offer on a Fannie Mae HomePath home

-Except for buyers paying cash for a home, Fannie Mae does not accept offers for HomePath homes without an accompanying mortgage pre-approval letter.
+Except for buyers paying cash for a home, Fannie Mae does not accept offers on HomePath homes without an accompanying mortgage pre-approval

-A strong pre-approval letter attests that the buyer is financially-qualified to purchase the home and eligible for mortgage financing.
-Home buyers can get their mortgage pre-approved online anytime.
+A mortgage pre-approval letter attests that the buyer is financially-qualified to purchase a home.

 You must agree to purchase the HomePath home “as-is.”

-In its HomePath sales contract, Fannie Mae highlights the potential risks of purchasing one of its properties, including the presence of mold damage, insect infestation, lead paint, and more.
+In its HomePath sales contract, Fannie Mae highlights the potential risks of purchasing one of its properties, including mold damage, insect infestation, lead paint, and more.
 Fannie Mae recommends that home buyers hire an independent home inspector and purchase a home warranty policy, where available.

 You must complete a homebuyer education program